“Beautiful music, fine food and dear friends converge for a notable experience. We look forward to this continuing treat!”

 This launched our long-term project of increasing the repertoire for piano quintet with double bass, the rare instrumentation used by Schubert in his beloved Trout quintet.
 To date, we have commissioned from Mr. Zebrowski chamber music transcriptions of three additional pieces for this instrumentation—the Debussy Petite Suite; the Paderewski Tatra Album, Op.
 20, no. 1; and the Schubert Erlking.

-Otehr commissions have followed in subsequent years.
+Other commissions have followed in subsequent years.
+Check under “New Works Commissioned” in our main menu.

 We began our community outreach effort of free events in 2009 with a children’s program entitled “Lesanju the Elephant“ by one of our 2009 guest artists, the Vientos Trio, at the Westwood Branch of the Los Angeles Public Library.
 This free event was publicized by the Library, and was attended by approximately 60 people, mostly 2- to 5-year-olds.